willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My Desktop app only shows a black screen
 If your PC has an Nvidia hybrid GPU, the issue may be caused by Nvidia device running the runtimebroker.exe on the discrete GPU instead of the integrated one.
 To fix this issue, follow these instructions under "[How do I create Optimus settings for a new program?](http://nvidia.custhelp.com/app/answers/detail/a_id/2615/~/how-do-i-customize-optimus-profiles-and-settings%3F)" to add C:\windows\system32\runtimebroker.exe and force it to run on the "Integrated graphics" processor.

+## Other Questions

+### My Samsung Odyssey or Odyssey+ headset firmware update is getting stuck.

+Samsung owns and publishes headset firmware updates delivered via their "Samsung HMD Odyssey Setup" and "Samsung HMD Odyssey+ Setup" Device Companion apps.
+For more details and for help with Samsung firmware update issues, please reach out to Samsung Customer Service.

+If the firmware update process is getting stuck, and there has been no progress for more than five minutes:
+* Unplug all of your other USB devices temporarily and retry the firmware update.
+* Connect your Samsung headset to a different USB 3.0 port on your PC.
+* Disabling and/or uninstall any software installed that may interfere with firmware updates, like Gigabyte's AORUS App Center.
+* Use a different PC to perform the Samsung headset firmware update.

+### I have questions about my headset hardware.

+For details about your headset, check with the manufacturer.
+There may be a product guide in the box, or you can try the manufacturer’s website.

 ## How to uninstall Windows Mixed Reality